Complete Guide: How to Get a Building Permit for Your Home Project [2025]

 - Simple projects you’re completing yourself

-- When contractor charges excessive hourly rates for permit time
+- When a contractor charges excessive fees for permit time

 - Projects where you want direct control over the process